topo-gps/topo-gps-manual/en/routes/routes_select.rst

 Selecting routes
 ================

-In the 'Routes' tab of the :ref:`routes screen <sec-routes-screen>` you can select routes and perform one of the following actions on the selected routes:
+In the :ref:`saved routes screen <sec-routes-load>` you can select routes and perform one of the following actions on the selected routes:

 - Remove selected routes
 - Move selected routes into a folder